dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VSMac.md

 ## Adding Search to a page

-In this quick tutorial we are going to search to the Index Page.
-By the end of this tutorial you can search by genre and name.
+In this tutorial, you are going to add search to the Index Page.
+By the end of this tutorial, you can search by genre and name.

 #### Open Pages/Movies/Index.cshtml.cs and replace OnGetAsync with the following: